Hi, I’m Jennie Nash

 Whoever said that only successful writers can teach other writers to write?
 In my experience, famous writers are often the worst teachers because they are so genius at what they do that they can’t fathom not being a genius.
 They can explain what they do, but they can’t help others find their own way.
 There are a lot of good writers who are also good teachers, but the two things are not dependent on each other.
 In other industries — sports and music, for example, or executive business coaching — the coach has almost never reached the same level of achievement as the student.
 No one seems to question this.
 I believe it is no different in the world of writing.
 There are great agents and great editors at publishing houses who have never written or published a book.
 Most of them, in fact, have never written or published a book.
 They have learned how to help writers do their best work.
 This is what book coach training does for book coaches.

-I believe that book coaching is a viable way for writers and other book lovers to add an additional income stream to the mix of things they do, either as a side gig or a full-time job.
+I believe that book coaching is a viable way for writers and other book lovers to add an additional income stream to the mix of things they do, either as a side gig to supplement their income or a full-time business.

 The coaches I have trained are moms who want satisfying work they can do from home during school hours, MFA graduates who have not yet found a way to monetize their skills, English teachers who don’t make enough in their day jobs to support their families, writers who have not yet found a way to earn a full-time living as a writer or who may never find it.